chenpeizhi/gristmill/README.md

 <h1 align="center">Gristmill</h1>

-Gristmill is a package built on the [drudge](https://github.com/DrudgeCAS/drudge) algebra system for automatic optimization and code generation of tensor computations.
+Gristmill is a package built upon the [drudge](https://github.com/DrudgeCAS/drudge) computer algebra system for automatic optimization and code generation of tensor computations.
 While designed for quantum chemistry and many-body theory, it is suitable for any scientific computing problem involving tensors.

 The optimizer utilizes advanced algorithms to efficiently parenthesize and factorize tensor computations, reducing the floating-point operation (FLOP)